H2020-InFuse/cdff_dev/README.md

 ### Contributing to CDFF-Dev

 It is not allowed to push to the `master` branch.
 To contribute a new feature, please develop it in a feature branch, push the feature branch, and open a merge request.

 ### Status

 The following features work:

-1. Generating a DFN template in C++
+1. Generating a DFN template in C++ with Python bindings
-2. Generating Python bindings for a DFN
+1. Generating a DFPC template in C++ with Python bindings
-3. Generating a DFPC template in C++
+1. Replaying logfiles with EnviRe visualizer

 ### License